athendd/Pega-Systems-Assignment/README.md

 3. ChatGPT recommended that I use logger to keep track of data flow and issues with the code.

+4. ChatGPT also recommended I had on unit tests to test the application while building.

 ## Tools and their Purpose

 ### FastAPI